kiote/arduino-jam/README.md

 arduino-jam
 ===========
-Arduino jammer created to show drive-time from A to B traffic-jam time included.
+Arduino Jammer aim to show drive-time from A to B with traffic-jam time included.

 It consists of 4 parts: